 If you disagree with the decisions made by a family law judge, you do have the right to contest decisions.
 You can file a motion to reconsider if you believe that there is evidence (which has not already been submitted to the court) which supports your case.
 You can also file a motion for modification at a later date if you believe that circumstances have changed significantly, and as a result of those changed circumstances, the court should reconsider an issue if your divorce.

-At the Arami Law Office, our talented Edgewater divorce attorneys understand the sensitive nature of divorce and the importance of competent legal counsel.
+At Arami Law, our talented Edgewater divorce attorneys understand the sensitive nature of divorce and the importance of competent legal counsel.
 If you are going through a divorce, please call our office today to learn how we can help you.